KoljaB/RealtimeSTT/README.md

 This will install all the necessary dependencies, including a **CPU support only** version of PyTorch.

-Although it is possible to run RealtimeSTT with a CPU installation only using a small model you will get way better experience using:7
+Although it is possible to run RealtimeSTT with a CPU installation only using a small model you will get way better experience using:

 ### GPU Support with CUDA (recommended)